kbase/file_cache_server/docs/design-v1.md

 * `file` - required - multipart form-data file to cache

 The JSON options are
-* `params` - required - an arbitrary set of data used in the cache's namespace
+* `params` - required - an arbitrary set of data used to generate the cache identifier
 * `expiration_days` - optional - total time in days until the cache's file gets deleted

 ```